dstmn/dstmn/README.md

 I have 13+ years of nonprofit operations management experience.
 I currently serve as COO at [Mercy Beyond Borders](https://www.mercybeyondborders.org/), and as the Fractional Director of Finance and Administration for both [Salmon Creek Farm Arts](https://salmoncreekfarm-arts.org/) and [Highway Community](https://www.highway.org/).
 For more details on my background, visit my [LinkedIn](https://www.linkedin.com/in/dustmanj/).

-I'm happy to meet with you to discuss how my skills could best serve your organization, but here are some examples of my **responsibilities** with my current clients:
+I'm happy to discuss how my skills could best serve your organization, but here are some examples of my **responsibilities** with current clients:
 - Act as primary point of contact with bookkeepers, lawyers, insurance agents, and accountants
 - Administer HR functions including benefits, payroll, and consulting on team culture and dynamics
 - Partner with leadership and finance teams to develop, monitor, and report on budgets